American Museum of Natural History, Manhattan

 Monthly advisory meetings usually held on a Friday afternoon

-The application package for SRMP consists of the following: an online form with your information, the contact information of two people who are willing to serve as character references, and a two-page essay
+The application package for SRMP consists of the following: an online form with your information and several short essay questions.

 Application information will be accessible on the SRMP website and will be shared with the AMNH teen email list